smcalilly/js-intro-NICAR-2022/README.md

 They all work more or less the same, and since JavaScript runs in the browser, you'll be able to edit your code files in your text editor and refresh the web page to see any changes/run the code.

-If you get stuck, [StackOverflow](https://stackoverflow.com/) is a good place to search.
-You'll get the most mileage if you learn how to search specific errors that are logged in your console.
+If you get stuck, [StackOverflow](https://stackoverflow.com/) is a good place to search for help.
+You'll get the most mileage if you learn how to search specific errors that are logged in your console, or can craft a good "how to do xyz javascript".
 If you get hopelessly stuck, feel free to [email me](mailto:smcalilly@gmail.com) if you have any questions or need any clarification about this material.

 ## Resources
 Here's some places for continued learning: